 - Students will be supervised outside of the building until 4:05 each day.
 Please make arrangements to have your student picked up by that time.

-Remember, at the middle school level, attendance is taken every class period and students are held accountable for attending each individual class and being there on time.
+At the middle school level, attendance is taken every class period and students are held accountable for attending each individual class and for being there on time.